 Down syndrome is a genetic condition in which a person has 47 chromosomes instead of the usual 46.
-Down syndrome is the most common genetic disorder, affecting 1 out of 691 babies.
+It is the most common genetic disorder, affecting 1 out of 691 babies.
 The additional genetic material alters the course of development and causes the characteristics often associated with Down syndrome.

 A child with Down syndrome typically has certain characteristics such as flat facial features, small head and ears, short neck, poor muscle tone, bulging tongue and eyes that slant upward.
-A Down syndrome infant can be born a normal size, but development will be twice as slow as an unaffected child.
-A Down syndrome child will have mental and social development delays, which means they will have impulse behavior issues, poor judgment, short attention span and slow learning capabilities.
+Infants can be born a normal size, but development will be twice as slow as an unaffected child.
+Children will have mental and social development delays, which means they will have impulse behavior issues, poor judgment, short attention span and slow learning capabilities.

 There are many treatment options for a child with Down syndrome; however, there is no cure for this condition.
-There are treatments and therapies for the physical, medical and cognitive problems associated with Down syndrome.
-These treatments can help people with Down syndrome live long healthy lives.
-People with Down syndrome are at increased risk for certain medical problems including heart defects, thyroid, muscle, joint, vision and hearing problems.
+Treatments and therapies can help individuals live long healthy lives.
+Diagnosed individuals are at increased risk for certain medical problems including heart defects, thyroid, muscle, joint, vision and hearing problems.
 Less frequent problems include leukemia and seizures.
 Treatments strategies for these issues include medication, surgical, physical therapy, and speech therapy to name a few.
 In addition, some families turn to caregivers or respite care for additional help.